Before you commit to building a service, you need to understand the problem that needs to be solved.

 This part of your project is called the discovery phase.

-Before starting discovery, you must check if you need spend controls approval to spend money on your service.
+Before starting discovery, check if you need spend controls approval to spend money on your service.

 What to find out in discovery